estepona/estepona.github.io/_posts/2019-01-27-a-poem-in-machine-code.md

 e4b880 e58faa e58fab e5b1b1 e7a59e
 ```

-It seems that in utf-8, each Chinese character in the poem is represented with 3 bytes.
-Separating each byte make it looks better, I really like this version, but harder to know which character they belongs to.
+It seems that in utf-8, each Chinese character in the poem is represented by 3 bytes.
+Separating each byte makes it look better.
+I really like this version, but it's harder to know which character they belong to.
 ```
 e6 a2 a6